 Step 4 - Finish the Shower Pan

 Pour the final layer of concrete over the membrane, equal to the height of the drain.
 Smooth the final layer and let it cure.
-Have the drain height set at this point, as you will not want to have to adjust the height once the final layer of concrete is poured.
+Have the drain height set at this point, as you will not want to have to adjust the height once the final layer of concrete has been poured.
 Once the shower floor is complete, you are ready to finish the shower.